vlfom/CSD-detectron2/README.md

 The goal of this project was to verify the effectiveness of the CSD method for two-stage object detectors, implement an easily configurable solution, and to learn the D2 framework.
 After successful implementation, due to the lack of time, the scope of experiments was limited to a *quick, non-extensive* set on *some* datasets.
 Specifically, (as of now) only two experiments were run:

 1. a baseline that uses RFCN model, ResNet50 backbone, and was trained on VOC07 trainval;
-2. a CSD version with almost the same configuration, VOC12 trainval as additional unlabeled data, and CSD regularization added for both labeled and unlabeled datasets.
+2. a CSD version with the same configuration, but CSD regularization enabled for both labeled and unlabeled datasets, where VOC12 trainval was used as unlabeled data.

-Both models were tested on VOC07 test.
+Both runs were tested on VOC07 test.
 To monitor the progress better I also implemented logging the results to Wandb including multiple images with both RPN and ROI predictions (see examples in [wandb](#wandb) below).

-In the end, only **a single CSD experiment** was run due to the lack of time with "max_csd_weight" of 0.5.
-Though the authors used 1.0 in the paper, using it with batch sizes of 8 made the model diverge in several preliminary runs.

-**The results are reported [below](#results) and in this [Wandb report](https://wandb.ai/vlfom/csd-detectron2/reports/RFCN-vs-CSD-RFCN-on-VOC07--Vmlldzo2NjAwNjI).
+**The detailed results are reported [below](#results) and in this [Wandb report](https://wandb.ai/vlfom/csd-detectron2/reports/RFCN-vs-CSD-RFCN-on-VOC07--Vmlldzo2NjAwNjI).
 Using CSD did not bring significant improvement with the configuration I went for, and one should experiment with a larger CSD weight or longer training.**

-In [Overview of the project structure](https://github.com/vlfom/CSD-detectron2#overview-of-the-project-structure) you can get an overview of the code structure. **The core CSD logic (e.g. to copy to your project) is in [`CSDGeneralizedRCNN`'s `forward()`](https://github.com/vlfom/CSD-detectron2/blob/master/csd/modeling/meta_arch/rcnn.py#L23) and [`CSDTrainer`'s `run_step()`](https://github.com/vlfom/CSD-detectron2/blob/master/csd/engine/trainer.py#L130)** (but keep in mind that they may depend on many other functions/classes).
+In [Overview of the project structure](https://github.com/vlfom/CSD-detectron2#overview-of-the-project-structure) you can get an overview of the code. **The core CSD logic (e.g. to copy to your project) is in [`CSDGeneralizedRCNN`'s `forward()`](https://github.com/vlfom/CSD-detectron2/blob/master/csd/modeling/meta_arch/rcnn.py#L23) and [`CSDTrainer`'s `run_step()`](https://github.com/vlfom/CSD-detectron2/blob/master/csd/engine/trainer.py#L130)** (but keep in mind that they may depend on many other functions/classes).

 Please note that the current implementation can be used with other datasets and backbones with no problem, and I plan to run some COCO experiments soon.